julienvollering/DSMdepth/ms/ms.md

 A natural starting point is the bounding area around a spatial cluster of depth measurements.
 For a given cluster, kNNDM can define how far the boundary can extend beyond the point measurements; if a cross-validation nearest neighbor distribution cannot match the sample-to-prediction nearest neighbor distribution, the boundary is too expansive [@meyerMachineLearningbasedGlobal2022; @linnenbrinkKNNDMCVKfold2024].
 However, it is unclear how big (N) any cluster of depths should be, and the tradeoff between multiple small-extent DSM and fewer large-extent DSM needs research.
-Bohn and Miller [-@bohnLocallyEnhancedDigital2024] advocate for bottom-up stitching of local DSM, and for peat depth we assert that these should at least stay within peatland regions, where the composition of peatland types is constant [e.g. @moenVegetasjonstyper1998].
+Bohn and Miller [-@bohnLocallyEnhancedDigital2024] advocate for bottom-up stitching of local DSM, and for peat depth we assert that these should at least stay within peatland regions (or 'supertopes'), where the composition of mesotopes is similar [@moenVegetasjonstyper1998; @joostenWiseUseMires2002].
 Depth varies strongly between peats formed by terrestrialization versus paludification [@buffamFillingHolesRegional2010], and probably along other axes of peatland typology.
-Although most Norwegian landscapes contain multiple, unknown types, it makes sense to limit their diversity within a single DSM.
+Although most Norwegian landscapes contain multiple, unknown mesotopes, it makes sense to limit their diversity within a single DSM.

 ### Machine learning approaches can build on success